 5.6 Review Procedure

-<Archivarius> checks <Archiving_Register> annually for all expiring documents by revision date.
+{{ Archivarius }} checks {{ Archiving_Register }} annually for all expiring documents by revision date.
 This ensures that documents are not stored longer than necessary for long-term retention.
-The status of all documents (archived, loaned and destroyed) shall be reflected in <Archiving_Register>.
+The status of all documents (archived, loaned, and destroyed) shall be reflected in {{ Archiving_Register }}.

-A decision must be made to re-archive the data (archiving prolongation) or destroy it in a confidential manner.
+A decision must be made to re-archive the data (archiving prolongation) or destroy it confidentially.

-The review process for all archival documents is monitored by the <Archivarius> and ensured by the <QualityOrganizationHead>.
+The review process for all archival documents is monitored by the {{ Archivarius }} and ensured by the {{ QualityOrganizationHead }}.

 All records placed in the Archives must be reviewed at the expiration of the retention periods specified in the Retention Period.

-The date of review of documents is the total period of 10 years, unless it is superseded by the retention periods mentioned above.
+The date of review of documents is the total period of 10 years unless it is superseded by the retention periods mentioned above.
 This is due to the fact that the withdrawal date of the product will not be known at the time of archiving.

 The review period is the archiving request date plus the allotted document retention period.

-<Archivarius> checks annually at the beginning of the year the <Archiving_Register> to determine which documents are expiring in that calendar year, and
+{{ Archivarius }} checks annually at the beginning of the year the {{ Archiving_Register }} to determine which documents are expiring in that calendar year, and

 retrieves documents from the Archive, ensuring completion.